Linaro/Connect/_pages/about.md

                 title: >-
                   Chris Royston from Arm talking about the new revision of developer.arm.com at Linaro Connect Bangkok 2019
-          title: About Linaro Connect
           text: >
             Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
+To view slides or videos from the keynotes and sessions from previous Connects, please go to our [Resources page](/resources).
           buttons:
             - title: Learn More
               url: /about/